 If first year of the two year acting program is like putting money in the bank, Second Year is learning how to spend it.
 What does the actor do when her/his straight response is not the character’s?
 Second year gives her/him the tools to solve this problem organically.
 Character work is the highest form of acting; the ability to step into the shoes of another human being and illuminate the human condition in all its aspects.
 Script interpretation and character development is the core of second year work.
 Another important component is teaching the actor about the rehearsal process, and providing an understanding of what will be expected professionally.

 While working on major roles from the best playwright’s, the actor puts all of his/her training together over a demanding nine months of work.

 The goal of the two year acting program is to instill in the actor a craft, a way of working that will serve as the floorboard for their talent.
 A process that will support them for what is hopefully a long career.
-Martha Graham said, “Technique will set you free.”
+Martha Graham said “Technique will set you free.”
 This is our belief as well.
 Our hope is that you will emerge from this program with not only a craft, but an appreciation of acting as an art form, a solid work ethic, and an inviolate sense of truth.

-In this video, James talks about his experience in the two year acting program
+Charles talks about his experience in the two year acting program